arirawr/blog/_posts/2015-06-23-independence.markdown

 Two years ago today, a 17-year-old me packed up the most important fraction of my belongings into two bags and left alone on a train to Montreal.
 Three days prior, I'd been wearing a red gown and walking across the stage at my graduation.
 17 hours later, I'd be dropped alone in the centre of one of the largest cities in the country.

-Blah blah
+Being on your own gives you a fresh slate, free of influence and free of bias, but also free of guidance.
+My experiences over the last two years have molded who I am as a person, and the lessons I've learned will continue to influence me as I grow as independent adult.

 ##Money

-Being financially independent at 17 is fucking hard.
+Being financially independent at 17 is f**king hard.
 Finding a job without work experience or connections, juggling two jobs and school, balancing debt and credit, and living off less than any person should have to is hard.
 I was better off than many, but I felt disadvantaged next to my peers.
 It was something I'd have to deal with in order to survive independently.